parchinski/notion-clone/README.md

 It is built using:

-- Next15
+- Next15 for static site generation
-- Supabase,
+- Supabase for postgreSQL db
-- TailwindCSS,
+- TailwindCSS for styles
-- Shadcn/ui
+- Shadcn/ui for components

-The app is still in development and is not yet ready for production.
-The dependeny list above will be updated as the project progresses further.
+- Zod for input validation

+This site requires a .env of a specific format that I can provide if you email me <3

 ## How to start